Thick as a Brick: Recording

 The group ran through two weeks of rehearsals using the Rolling Stones' basement studio in Bermondsey.
 They had not intended to record a single continuous piece; the band came up with individual song segments, then decided to write short pieces of music to link them together.

 Recording started in December 1971 at Morgan Studios, London.
 Unlike previous albums, where Anderson had generally written songs in advance, only the initial section of the album had been worked out when the band went into the studio.
 The remainder of the suite was written during the recording sessions.
-To compensate for a lack of material, Anderson got up early each morning to prepare music for the rest of the band to learn during that day's session.
+To compensate for a lack of material, Anderson began work early each morning to prepare music for the rest of the band to learn during that day's session.
 The lyrics were written first, with the music constructed to fit around them.
 Anderson recalls the album took about two weeks to record and another two or three for overdubs and mixing.
 The final work spanned the entire length of an LP record, split over two sides.

 The group remembered the recording being a happy process, with a strong feeling of camaraderie and fun, with numerous practical jokes.
 They were fans of Monty Python, and this style of humour influenced the lyrics and overall concept.
 Guitarist Martin Barre recalls the whole band coming up with various ideas for the music.
 Some parts were recorded in a single take with every member having an input, including significant contributions from keyboardist John Evan.

-Musical style
+Music

 Thick as a Brick was viewed by some critics as Jethro Tull's first progressive rock album.
 The album has a variety of musical themes, time signature changes and tempo shifts – all of which were features of the progressive rock scene.
 Although the finished album runs as one continuous piece, it is made up of a medley of individual songs that run into each other, none of which individually lasts more than 3–5 minutes.
 Parts of the suite blend classical and folk music into the typical rock music framework.

-The album prominently features flute, acoustic and electric guitars and Hammond organ, which had been used previously, but the instrumentation includes harpsichord, glockenspiel, timpani, violin, lute, trumpet, saxophone, and a string section—all uncommon in the band's earlier blues-inspired rock.
+The album prominently features flute, acoustic and electric guitars and Hammond organ, which had been used previously, but the instrumentation also includes harpsichord, glockenspiel, timpani, violin, lute, trumpet, saxophone, and a string section—all uncommon in the band's earlier blues-inspired rock.
 Anderson later said that the lyrics were partly derived from his own childhood experiences, though the overall theme was Bostock's attempt to make sense of life from his point of view.